1 October 2020

-If you’re an intermediate learner, this course will build your confidence and help you nail down those pesky Swedish verb conjugations.
+If you’re a late beginner or an intermediate learner, this course will build your confidence and help you nail down those pesky Swedish verb conjugations.

 If you’re an advanced learner who occasionally makes an error, this will help you focus on the last ‘bad habits’ that you may have and finally get you to drill in the verb forms so they become totally automatic.